jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-45.md

-+++
+---
+title: "The Customs of France"
+heading: "Chapter 45"
-title=  "The Customs of France" heading=  "Chapter 45" description=  "FRANCE was governed by written customs.
-The particular usages of each lordship constituted the civil law" date=  2020-03-04 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-44" linkbtext=  "Chapter 44" linkf=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-1" linkftext=  "Chapter 1"
+description: "FRANCE was governed by written customs.
+The particular usages of each lordship constituted the civil law"
-+++
+image: "/covers/spirit.jpg"
+weight: 99
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 FRANCE was governed by written customs.
 The particular usages of each lordship constituted the civil law.